garrandall/popular-music-data/tracks/santa-s-a-fat-bitch-insane-clown-posse.md

 Drop off soldiers and rubber balls
 But I woke up and found some crusty old drawers
-Just as I knew it shaft again, and again, and again, and again Every year I wake up to the same old shit....house There be no sign of the fat bitch
+Just as I knew it shaft again, and again, and again, and again Every year I wake up to the same old shit...house There be no sign of the fat bitch

 Santa Claus is a fat bitch